thumbliner/thumbliner/bio.md

 permalink: /bio/
 ---

-# Salman Khan
+# Salman

-Born in 92; descendant of traders who settled in Hyderabad ~200 years ago.
-Identifies as the curious outsider; lives in Toronto.
-Thumbliner is his digital handle.
+A curious outsider based in Toronto.
+Thumbliner is his digital handle.</br>

+If you have ideas to share, cast [at] thumbliner [dot] com